developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

 the Kubernetes cluster and the AWS IAM in the next step.

-The null resource in our TF code will add or update your current kubeconfig file with the new AKS cluster credentials.
+The null resource in our TF code will add or update your current kubeconfig file with the new AKS cluster credentials[^12].
 We will use this in a later step.

 ## Step 1: Establishing Azure AKS Trust Relationship with AWS IAM